- Atrial Myxoma Surgery Pictures

 Mitral Valve Repair

-Our minimally invasive heart surgery techniques allow us to repair or replace these defective valves reliably and through a small chest wall incision, with less pain and bleeding, a quick recovery and excellent cosmetic results.
+Our minimally invasive heart surgery techniques allow us to replace or repair these defective valves reliably and through a small chest wall incision, with less bleeding and pain, a quick recovery and excellent cosmetic results.
 In most women the surgical incision can be actually hidden underneath the breast.